Undergraduate research programs and funding

 JUPITER is a cohort-based research training program that introduces University of Washington undergraduates to cutting-edge computational biology research.

-• Trainees are expected to dedicate 10 hours per week for the duration of the program.
+• Trainees are expected to dedicate 15 hours per week for the duration of the program and be present at the IPD throughout the week.

-• JUPITER is not a formal for-credit course, but participation in the program can be used as credit for BIOC499.
-Visit the application page for more details.
+• JUPITER is not a formal for-credit course, but participation in the program can be used as credit for BIOC499 (details in application page).

 • After completing the program, some students may continue at an advanced level, helping to mentor new incoming students.

-To be eligible for the JUPITER program, you must be enrolled as a UW undergraduate and based on the Seattle campus for the duration of the program.
+To be eligible for the JUPITER program, you must be a currently enrolled UW undergraduate and based on the Seattle campus for the duration of the program.

 Application Instructions